ulaval/modul-typescript-template/README.md

 Template to start a new MODUL project with [Vuejs](https://vuejs.org/) and [Typescript](https://www.typescriptlang.org/)

-This project aims at kickstarting projects at University Laval but could also help others.
+This project aims at kickstarting projects at Université Laval but could also help others.
 Feel free to try it out and send us some feedback.

 ## Getting started